zakinder/Sakinder-Ali/README.md

 # Sakinder Ali UVM Enviroment

-Sakinder Ali Got Help From ChatGPT To Reveal True Stories From GenuineTruth ReCalls
+Sakinder Ali utilized ChatGPT as a writing assistant to uncover and craft true stories inspired by genuine recollections and authentic truths.

 # Chapter 1: The Silent Specter